-- □ When the power cord is plugged into 120-volt shore power, or when the generator (if so equipped) is operational, the inverter/charger functions as a battery charger and will automatically charge the house batteries when required.
-A bi-directional charge relay incorporated into the electrical system allows the inverter/charger to charge the chassis batteries once the house batteries are sufficiently charged. - ☐ The chassis alternator charging system supplies power to the house auxiliary batteries when the engine is running and the chassis batteries are sufficiently charged
+- ☐ The chassis alternator charging system supplies power to the house auxiliary batteries when the engine is running and the chassis batteries are sufficiently charged. - □ When the power cord is plugged into 120-volt shore power, or when the generator (if equipped) is operational, the inverter/charger functions as a battery charger and will automatically charge the house batteries when required.